xtephan/Cars/README.txt

 * MonoDevelop

 Known issues:
+* Pedals might be offset due to not implementing a liquid design
+* Accelerometer is not implemented yet
+* Game is not optimised for mobile
-* Maximum Speed is not set
+* [FIXED] Maximum Speed is not set
 * [FIXED] No Collision with the Trees
 * [FIXED] Camera is not following the car
 * [FIXED] Car is not slowing down